This Event has been rescheduled for November 10 Register Here

 Who is the core audience for a Women For The Land program?

-Women who own farm or forest land in Maryland, who may recently have come into ownership or taken on new responsibilities for operational decisions on their land.
+The core audience are women who own farm or forest land in Maryland, who may recently have come into ownership or taken on new responsibilities for operational decisions on their land.
 Some have families that are facing decisions about the future of the farm.
-Others need to find a new tenant to lease their land.
+Other women need to find a new tenant to lease their land.
 For various reasons, some women are less familiar with the programs, agencies and individuals who can assist them.
 Despite their challenging situations, women landowners have strong ideas on how they want their land managed.
 They have proven to be highly-motivated and receptive to information and assistance once they learn what is available.
 AFT sees these women as ideal partners in conservation and land protection and has developed the Women For The Land program to offer targeted support, education and tools to help them succeed.